bishopdynamics/dot-plan/README.md

 I decided that I liked [TreeView](https://github.com/bishopdynamics/TreeView) enough to make the same thing for .csv files, named [TableView](https://github.com/bishopdynamics/TableView)

+Update: and just tweaked both TreeView and TableView to use fixed-width font (sorry its so much uglier now).
+Also TableView not sorts `int`, `float`, and `date` values correctly.

 ## June 9th, 2022

 I have been doing a lot of work involving json data recently, and I wanted a utility that let me explore that data visually.